SNAP Disqualification of a Grocery Store

-Furthermore, many of the grocery store’s customers were immigrant families who were Supplemental Nutrition Assistance Program (SNAP) participants.
-As a result, the store accepted SNAP payments which were run through digital point-of-sale registers.
+Most of the grocery store’s customers were immigrant families who were Supplemental Nutrition Assistance Program (SNAP) participants.
+As a result, the store accepted SNAP and EBT payments, which were run through digital point-of-sale registers.
 In all, the store was well maintained and run.

 As with many grocery stores that offer ethnic foods to under-served communities, this grocery store was reliant upon its sales to SNAP participants.
 Without the regular monthly EBT transactions, the store would struggle to make ends meet.
 Accordingly, when the store received a SNAP Violation Charge Letter from the USDA, the store owner became immediately concerned about the long term viability of her store.
 Her biggest investment and most significant asset was threatened with a permanent disqualification from the Supplemental Nutrition Assistance Program, and she had only ten days to respond.